 Find the answers to the most frequently asked questions.

 The Online Trading market (also referred to as the currency market) operates as a global decentralized market.
 It principally trades currencies, yet other assets too and the Online Trading market makes a daily turnover of approximately $5 trillion.

 A Online Trading platform offers the opportunity for traders to access the Online Trading Exchange market and trade on multiple assets.

 An asset is a financial instrument or an economic resource that can be traded on and converted into cash.
-To trade, investors need to choose an asset from currency-pairs as well as stocks, Commodities, and Indices.
+To trade, investors need to choose an asset from currency-pairs as well as stocks, and commodities.
 Log in to your account to view a full list of all the assets available to trade.

 A Buy option is depicted by an upward arrow and indicates that market price of an asset will move higher.